 The technology begins to blend into everyday life.
 Finally, it begins to show up in the least expected places, even pervasively embedded in everyday objects.
 A fanatical Dutch inventor has created a dramatically expensive and impractical floating magnetic bed.
 The idea here is that a mattress, loaded at the corners with strong magnets, levitates above 4 posts.
 Dutch architect Janjaap Ruijssenaars spent the last six years working on the progress of a magnetic floating bed.
 A scale model of it was presented at the Millionaire Faire recently.
-The bed simply floats in the air, above magnets, can carry up to 900 kilos and is held in place though four very thin tethers.
+The bed simply floats in the air, above magnets, can carry up to 900 kilos and is held in place through four very thin tethers.
 On a lighter note, it would prevent the possibility of a scorpion or other nasty animal crawling in your bed, as it would have no place to crawl on your mattress.
-Additionally you can’t shove things under the bed.
+Additionally, you can’t shove things under the bed.

 The model alone costs $147,000 (115,000 euros), while the real deal is expected to cost as much as $1,535,000 (1,200,000 euros).